-Objective I Endeavour to halt species extinction and work as an integrated member of the zoo community founded on a one plan approach
+Endeavour to halt species extinction and work as an integrated member of the zoo community founded on a one plan approach

-By supporting target 4 of the global biodiversity framework we will prioritise homes for threatened species that have a large focus on recovery, increasing the number of species holding at least a 'vulnerable' status in our collection from 34% to 50% by 2030 - Increase the amount of managed and monitored EEP species at Drusillas from 50% to 75% by 2030 - Investigate whether we could take further action in the recovery of threatened species by understanding whether we could support conservation translocation or species reintroduction - Recognise and adopt global initiatives such as Reverse the Red, by leveraging the IUCN Red List to select species and conservation projects that are appropriate for Drusillas Increase our in situ conservation partners to 10 (from 4) and increase our local conservation partners to 4 (from 1).
-I I DAME I DE LE COMPANI LA LI Establishing Drusillas as a recognised leader in the conservation of native British and Sussex wildlife
+- By supporting target 4 of the Global Biodiversity Framework we will prioritise homes for threatened species that have a large focus on recovery, increasing the number of species holding at least a 'vulnerable' status in our collection from 34% to 50% by 2030 - Increase the amount of managed and monitored EEP/ESB species at Drusillas from 50% to 75% by 2030 - · Investigate whether we could take further action in the recovery of threatened species by understanding whether we could support conservation translocation or species reintroduction. - · Recognise and adopt global initiatives such as reverse the red, by leveraging the IUCN Red List to select species and conservation projects that are appropriate for Drusillas - Increase our in situ conservation partners to 10 (from 4) and increase our local conservation partners to 4 (from 1) - see appendix.

+Establishing Drusillas as a recognised leader in the conservation of native British and Sussex wildlife

-We will manage our 15-acre site as a quality habitat for native species, creating a roadmap of activities for enriching biodiversity within our perimeter which will align with national and local conservation strategies Grow our native conservation partnerships to 4 from 2, so we establish working partnerships with Peoples Trust for Endangered Species, South Downs National Park, Rewilding Britain, and The Sussex Wildlife Trust that will aim to conserve and restore Sussex wildlife and habitats, beginning locally in the South Downs and extending throughout Sussex and the UK Encourage and support staff to get involved with native conservation work by supplying resources, time, and budget alongside our biodiversity roadmap III CAMPAN I CONTRACTOR ALL Formalise and diversify our global conservation efforts by establishing the Drusillas Conservation in Action charitable fund
+- · We will manage our 15-acre site as a quality habitat for native species, creating a roadmap of activities for enriching biodiversity within our perimeter which will align with national and local conservation strategies - · Grow our native conservation partnerships to 4 from 2, so we establish working partnerships with Peoples Trust for Endangered Species, South Downs National Park, Rewilding Britain, and The Sussex Wildlife Trust that will aim to conserve and restore Sussex wildlife and habitats, beginning locally in the South Downs and extending throughout Sussex and the UK - Encourage and support staff to get involved with native conservation work by supplying resources, time, and budget alongside our biodiversity roadmap